icopy-site/awesome-cn/docs/awesome/awesome-vehicle-security.md

 - [Big Bugs Podcast Episode 1: Auto Bugs - Critical Vulns found in Cars with Jason Haddix](https://blog.bugcrowd.com/big-bugs-podcast-episode-1) - Jason Haddix explores major vulnerabilities found in cars.
 - [Hacking Under the Hood and Into Your Car](http://www.npr.org/2013/08/02/208270026/hacking-under-the-hood-and-into-your-car) - Chris Valasek and Charlie Miller discuss with NPR how they were able to hack into vehicles.
 - [Hacking Connected Vehicles with Chris Valasek of IOActive](https://soundcloud.com/securityledger/chris-valasek-of-ioactive) - Chris Valasek talks about hacking into connected vehicles.
-- [Hackable? - Cars are Computers](https://hackablepodcast.com/#/episodes/cars-are-computers) - Geoff Siskind paired up with Craig Smith, author of The Car Hacker’s Handbook, to show us just how easy – or not – it is to hack a car.

 ## Miscellaneous
 - [Reverse Engineering Resources](https://github.com/ps1337/automotive-security-research)